junxit/us-congress-bills-113/bill.md

   >     - **(II)** design and performance of a response action; or
   >     - **(III)** monitoring of a natural resource.

 ## § 7.
-Small community technical assistance
+Small community technical assistance grants

 Paragraph (7)(A) of section 104(k) of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (42 U.S.C.
 9604(k)) (as redesignated by section 3(1)) is amended—